COVID-19 Vaccines Drive Stocks To New High Prices And Valuations

 Note: We wrote this on 12/12/2020.

-The great vaccine results, led by Pfizer, Inc. (NYSE:PFE), AstraZeneca PLC (NASDAQ:AZN)-University of Oxford, and Moderna, Inc. (NASDAQ:MRNA), have transformed global economic prospects and pushed the S&P 500 to new highs.
+The great vaccine results, led by Pfizer, Inc. (PFE), AstraZeneca PLC (AZN)-University of Oxford, and Moderna, Inc. (MRNA), have transformed global economic prospects and pushed the S&P 500 to new highs.
 While wide-ranging global vaccinations will take over a year to fully implement, locked-down industries should begin returning to normal.
 The post-COVID-19 return to normalcy will boost growth, reduce unemployment, and improve earnings; however, several critical risks can reverse this hopeful outlook and 12-year-old bull market.

 Unchecked Taxation